Best Known For

 "I don't try to describe the future.
 I try to prevent it."

-Born on August 22, 1922 in Waukegan, Illinois, Ray Bradbury was the eldest son of Leonard Spaulding Bradbury, a lineman for power and telephone utilities, and Ester Moberg Bradbury, a Swedish immigrant.
+Born on August 22, 1922 in Waukegan, Illinois, Ray Bradbury was born to Leonard Spaulding Bradbury, a lineman for power and telephone utilities, and Ester Moberg Bradbury, a Swedish immigrant.
 Bradbury enjoyed a relatively idyllic childhood in Waukegan, which he later incorporated into several semi-autobiographical novels and short stories.
 As a child, he was a huge fan of magicians, and a voracious reader of adventure and fantasy fiction—especially L. Frank Baum, Jules Verne and Edgar Rice Burroughs.

 Bradbury decided to become a writer at about age 12 or 13.
 He later said that he made the decision in hopes of emulating his heroes, and to "live forever" through his fiction.